-- 15% Off: Proflowers
+- 50% Off: YouFlowers.com

-- 10% Off: Under Armour, 1-800-FLOWERS
+- 15% Off: Personal Creations, 1-800-FLOWERS

 Chase Freedom cardholders have the opportunity to earn additional cash back throughout the year with Chase Freedom’s Cash Back Boost, which handpicks offers from popular retailers to make it easier to find something rewarding for every shopping season.
 The following offers are available for Valentine’s Day:

-- Extra 15% Cash Back: ProFlowers
+- Extra 14% Cash Back: ProFlowers

-Discover is offering 5% cash back at restaurants and movie theaters this quarter.
-Plus, with Valentine’s Day on the horizon, cardmembers can earn cash back by shopping online through ShopDiscover, the company’s online portal offering 5-20% cash back.
-For reference, below is the full list of merchants participating in the ShopDiscover promotion:
+Discover is offering 5% cash back on Gas and Ground Transportation this quarter.
+Plus, with Valentine’s Day on the horizon, cardmembers can earn cash back by shopping online through Discover Deals, the company’s online portal.
+Below is the full list of merchants showcased in the Discover Deals Valentine’s Day category:

 - 25% Cash Back: FTD

 You obviously won’t be able to get a new credit card in time for Valentine’s Day, but if you’ve been planning to go big with your present this year, you can certainly set yourself up for savings down the road.
 Whether it’s a balance transfer deal that prevents Valentine’s Day interest from haunting you for months to come or an initial rewards bonus that enables you to give the gift of a spring or summer vacation, these cards will score you major points with both your Valentine and your bank account.

-- Getting Some Extra Cash: Chase Sapphire Preferred Card – Charging $3,000 to this card in the first three months will get you a 40,000-point initial rewards bonus, redeemable for $500 in travel accommodations or a $400 statement credit.
+- Getting Some Extra Cash: Chase Sapphire Preferred Card – Charging $4,000 to this card in the first three months will get you a 40,000-point initial rewards bonus, redeemable for $500 in travel accommodations (when redeemed through Chase Ultimate Rewards) or a $400 statement credit.
 That means you can use it to either effectively subsidize what you spend now or better afford a promised present down the line.

-- Scoring a Free Trip: Barclaycard Arrival Card – Spending at least $1,000 in the first three months that you have this card will get you 40,000 bonus miles, which you can redeem for $400 in travel expenses.In other words, this is a great card for making up for a lackluster Valentine’s Day with a nice weekend getaway!
+- Scoring a Free Trip: Barclaycard Arrival Plus Card – Spending at least $3,000 in the first three months that you have this card will get you 40,000 bonus miles, which you can redeem for $400 in travel expenses.
+You also get a 10% mileage discount when you redeem for travel statement credits, which gives this card a slight edge over the Venture Card from Capital One’s similar rewards structure.
+Ultimately, this Barclaycard is a great way to make up for a lackluster Valentine’s Day with a nice weekend getaway!
 There is no annual fee for the first year ($89 thereafter).

-- Saving Everyday: Blue Cash Preferred from American Express — You get 6% cash back at supermarkets, 3% at gas stations and department stores, 1% everywhere else, and a $100 initial bonus for spending at least $1,000 during the first three months with this card.By using this card to save a little bit every day, you’ll be able to afford that family vacation or V-Day present you’ve had your eye on for a while now.
+- Saving Everyday: Citi Double Cash — You get 2% cash back on all purchases made; 1% on purchases made and another 1% when you pay off your balance and it has no annual fee (up to By using this card to save a little bit every day, you’ll be able to afford that family vacation or V-Day present you’ve had your eye on for a while now.